-In 1969, Elisabeth Kubler-Ross wrote a book about the five stages of grief: Denial, anger, bargaining, depression and acceptance.
-Since then there have been numerous books and articles written on the subject of grief and loss, including articles from Michigan State University Extension.
-We know that everyone grieves in their own way, and in their own time.
-There is no prescriptive beginning and end to the process.
+In 1969, Elisabeth Kübler-Ross wrote a book about the five stages of grief: denial, anger, bargaining, depression, and acceptance.
+Since then, there have been numerous books and articles written about grief and loss.
+Everyone grieves in their own way and in their own time.
+There is no predictable beginning or ending to the process.

 There are two type of ambiguous loss:

 - Physical absence with psychological presence (missing, disappeared, kidnapped, military deployment, quarantine due to pandemic).